 The outcome of the panel must be verbally communicated to the student, and parent/carer where applicable, within 5 college days of the panel meeting by the Head of Department/Service.
-This should be followed up in writing by Safeguarding and Wellbeing Manager using the outcome letter (Appendix C) within a further 5 days.
-If these timelines can not be met, the student, and parent/carer where applicable, must be informed of the reason why these timelines can not be met and advised of the revised date of when the outcome will be communicated by.
+This should be followed up in writing by the Deputy Head of SEND, Mental Health & Wellbeing using the outcome letter (Appendix C) within a further 5 days.
+If these timelines cannot be met, the student, and parent/carer where applicable, must be informed of the reason why these timelines cannot be met and advised of the revised date of when the outcome will be communicated by.